-After a non-AP STA receives an MU-RTS TXS Trigger frame from its associated AP and , the STA shall transmit one or more non-TB PPDUs within the time allocation signaled in the TBD field of the MU-RTS TXS Trigger frame.
+After a non-AP STA receives an MU-RTS TXS Trigger frame from its associated AP that contains a User Info field that is addressed to it, the STA shall transmit one or more non-TB PPDUs within the time allocation signalled in the MU-RTS TXS Trigger frame.
 The first PPDU of the exchange shall be a CTS frame transmitted per the rules defined in 26.2.6.3 (CTS frame response to an MU-RTS Trigger frame).

 .

-The time allocation starts after the end of transmission of the MU-RTS TXS Trigger frame.
+The time allocation shall start when the PHY-RXEND.indication primitive of the PPDU that contains the MU-RTS TXS Trigger frame has occured.

-During this allocated time, the non-AP STA may transmit non-TB PPDUs to its associated AP or another STA.
+During this allocated time, the non-AP STA may transmit non-TB PPDUs to its associated AP or another STA if the TXOP Sharing Mode subfield value is 2 and only to its associated AP if the TXOP Sharing Mode subfield value is 1.
 NOTE—For example, the other STA can be a peer STA of a peer-to-peer link.

+A non-AP STA addressed by a User Info field in the MU-RTS TX Trigger frame shall ensure that its PPDU transmission(s) and any expected responses fit entirely within the allocated time.